eBay/bascomtask/README.md

 Between the call to _init()_ and _report()_, if an Orchestrator is created then its profile will be printed in the call to _report()_.

-Also of note is that the configuration object returned by GlobalConfig.getConfig() can be replaced entirely, with an instance from a custom class extending the existing configuration class or an entirely different one.
+In addition to the options above, the configuration object returned by GlobalOrchestratorConfig.getConfig() can be replaced entirely with an instance from a custom class extending the existing configuration class or an entirely different one.
 A use case that leverages this capability might be to pull configuration information from an external configuration store.

-## Timeouts
+### Timeouts
-CompletableFutures provide a variant of get() that takes timeout args, and in Java 9+ provide onTimeout() methods.
+CompletableFutures provide a variant of get() that takes timeout arguments.
 The BascomTask execute and executeWait methods, which each take a list of CompletableFutures that should be executed, also take such optional arguments.
-Any of these calls has the same effect of ensuring that the calling thread does not wait longer than the provided duration, and throw a TimeoutException if so.
+Any of these calls has the same effect of ensuring that the calling thread does not wait longer than the provided duration, and throw a java.util.concurrent.TimeoutException if so.

-Threads spawned during execution are not subject to the same timeouts, neither in standard CompletableFutures nor BascomTask-managed CompletableFutures.
-What BascomTask will do is to ensure that threads created in service of a call with an exceeded timeout will not begin execution of new tasks.
-Tasks in spawned threads that are already underway will not be interrupted.
+Threads spawned during execution are not subject to the same timeouts in standard CompletableFutures and by default also BascomTask-managed CompletableFutures.
+What BascomTask will do at a minimum is to ensure that threads created in service of a call with an exceeded timeout will not begin execution of new tasks.

-In addition, a timeout is a configurable value that can be set on an Orchestrator (or globally for all Orchestrators).
-That timeout value is applied to requests that have not provided an explicit timeout on their own.
+Thread interrupts can be enabled in BascomTask by setting a TimeoutStrategy on an Orchestrator (or globally for all Orchestrators), see the TimeoutStrategy enum for options.
+A timeout value is likewise configurable value and will apply to any request that does not itself provide an explicit timeout.
 For example, a call to CompletableFuture.get() without arguments will pick up the timeout set on an Orchestrator if one has been set.
-A TimeoutExceededException, which unlike the built-in Java TimeoutException is unchecked, is thrown in this case.
+By default, there is no timeout set.

+Accessing a CompletableFuture whose execution path was spawned and timeout out will result in an exception.
+This _may_ be a BascomTask TimeoutExceededException, which unlike java.util.concurrent.TimeoutException is unchecked.
+If interrupts are enabled, the response may be something different if a task has handled the interrupt and thrown a different exception.

 ---
 ## License Information